nymea/nymea-wiki/Raspberry-Pi.md

     Device     Boot Start    End Sectors Size Id Type /dev/sdb1        2048 133119  131072  64M 83 Linux

-write the partition table to the disk and exit using `w`
+Write the partition table to the disk and exit using `w`

     Command (m for help): w